quantumtutoring/bibleplan/README.md

 - **Bible Version Selection:** Choose from NASB, LSB, or ESV.
 - **Schedule Generation:** Create a reading schedule based on the number of chapters per day.
 - **User Authentication:** Sign in using email/password or Google authentication.
 - **Firestore Integration:** Store and retrieve user settings and reading progress in real time.
+(Firestore is treated as the source of truth.)
 - **Excel Export:** Export your reading schedule and progress to an Excel file.
 - **Responsive Design:** Built with Next.js and React for a modern, responsive interface.
+- **Custom Planner Mode:** In addition to the default schedule generated from your OT/NT chapter settings, you can switch to Custom Planner mode.
+In this mode, you can enter your own daily reading passages via a text field (one day per line).

 ## Technologies Used